Py-Himanshu-Patel/Learn-PyTest/README.md

 ## States of Fixtures and Factories

-1. Arrange
+1. Arrange  - prepare everything for our test
-2. Act
-3. Assert
+2. Act      - state-changing action that kicks off the behavior we want to test
+3. Assert   - where we look at that resulting state and check if it looks how we’d expect
+4. CleanUp  - where the test clean up after execution, so other tests aren’t being accidentally influenced by it.

 ### Fixtures